Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 <img style='border-radius:10px; box-shadow: 5px 5px 10px rgb(0 0 0 / 0.5);' alt='page screenshot' src='https://raw.githubusercontent.com/nuwa-genomics/Nuwa/main/docs/assets/images/screenshots/clustering_tutorial/pca_batch.png'>

 Notice the banding patterns representing our batches?
-This could lead to misinterpreting our clusters since the difference in experimental batches are mistaken for actual biological variation!
-Our primary method of combating this is using a regression model to
+This could lead to misinterpreting clusters since the difference in experimental batches are mistaken for actual biological variation!
+Our primary method of combating this is using a regression model, often in high dimensional space